Photo by Nathan Ward

 Nathan Ward is a freelance writer and photographer living with his family in Colorado.
 He is a regular contributor to Adventure Cyclist.
 More can be learned about his writing and photography at nathanward.com.

 This article originally appeared in the August/September 2012 issue of Adventure Cyclist magazine.
-Adventure Cycling members receive 9 issues of Adventure Cyclist each year and have full access to digital editions.
+Adventure Cycling members receive a subscription to Adventure Cyclist each year and have full access to digital editions.
 Join today!